osinakayah/serlogix/README.md

 # Serlogix
-A peer to peer logistics systems build on the Ethereum network
+A peer to peer logistics systems built on the Ethereum network

 It allows customers customers and dispatchers to transact without a middleman.